Sale of Goods Act, 1930

 The Indian Sale of Goods Act, 1930 is a mercantile law which came into existence on 1 July 1930, during the British Raj, borrowing heavily from the United Kingdom's Sale of Goods Act 1893.
 It provides for the setting up of contracts where the seller transfers or agrees to transfer the title (ownership) in the goods to the buyer for consideration.
 It is applicable all over India.
 Under the act, goods sold from owner to buyer must be sold for a certain price and at a given period of time.
 The act was amended on 23 September 1963, and was renamed to the Sale of Goods Act, 1930.
-It is still in force in India, after being amended in 1963, and in Bangladesh, as the Sale of Goods Act, 1930 (Bangladesh).
+It is still in force in India, after being amended in 1963, and in Bangladesh, as the Sale of Goods Act, 1930.

 Definition

 The definitions as per Section II (s.2 Of Sale of Goods Act 1930) of the Act are as follows: